 In Nepal, 41% of people do not get 2,144 calories.
 The World Food Programme (WFP) has stated that more than 3 million Nepalese face food crisis.
-The World Food Programme (WFP) has stated that more than 3 million Nepalese face food crisis.
-Some remote villages of the districts in the mid- and farwestern regions are severely affected by food crisis.
+Some remote villages of the districts in the mid- and far-western regions are severely affected by food crisis.
 Nepal ranks at 60th position in terms of hunger index in 2012.
 About 1.6 million people in Nepal are facing some kind of food crisis.
 The country has one of the highest rates of child malnutrition in the world.
-The shows a serious hunger situation in the country.
+It shows a serious hunger situation in the country.